Skip to Content

 On this page you will find out about:

-Orientation is highly recommended for all new Massey students because it's your opportunity to learn about Massey before the semester starts.
+Orientation is highly recommended for all new Massey students, and compulsory for new international students, because it's your opportunity to learn about Massey before the semester starts.
 It's a great time to meet new people and make long lasting friendships.

 Student portal is Massey's online learning hub where you can: